Raag Hindustani

 Genre: Folk

 Popular music forms may be based on ragas to a greater or lesser extent or borrow ornamentation techniques from classical music, but they are almost always precomposed and orchestrated, with lyrics and background music playing almost as prominent a role as the main melody line.
+Film music in India, for instance, falls under the category of popular music and is quite diverse, borrowing influences from around the world.
+But we do also have many movie songs based on ragas.

 Khilte hain gul yahan by Kishore Kumar